ptrkhh/on-prem-training/SETUP-GUIDE.md

 ### Google Drive Shared Drive Setup

+> **See also**: [POST-DEPLOYMENT/GOOGLE-DRIVE.md](POST-DEPLOYMENT/GOOGLE-DRIVE.md) for managing shared drive operations, cache management, and troubleshooting.

 The `/shared` directory should be mounted from a Google Workspace Shared Drive with local caching for near-disk performance.

 **Run the Google Drive setup script:**